nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding a person: `find`

-Format: ‘find n/NAME p/PHONE_NUMBER r/ROOM_NUMBER t/Tags’’
+Format: `find n/NAME p/PHONE_NUMBER r/ROOM_NUMBER t/Tag`

-* any possible orders and combinations of the 3 parameters name, phone number and room number are applicable
+* any possible orders and combinations of the 4 parameters NAME, PHONE_NUMBER, ROOM_NUMBER, and TAG are applicable

 * The search is case-insensitive. e.g `hans` will match `Hans`